As the host of this event, you will prepare everything in advance so that your house is ready for a time-travelling adventure.

 Padlock: Place the padlock card on top of the box containing the Time Juice.
 Players need to find the combination before they can open it.

-Optional: replace the Padlock card with a combination lock, or bike chain, and set to code: 1436.
+Optional: replace the Padlock card with a combination lock, or bike chain, and set the code to:

 You'll carry the remaining cards with you as you take the kids through the game.
 Give them the reward cards as they find objects, solve puzzles, and progress through the quests.